Doctor in a white coat checking the time, symbolizing long wait times in healthcare in Quebec.

 4. Emergency Room Procedures & Wait Times

 For emergencies, always dial 911 first.
 Québec offers a real-time ER-wait dashboard.
-Average non-urgent wait is 4–8 hours, often peaking at 5+ hours quebec.ca.
-Ontario’s public health sites provide similar ER occupancy info; check local hospital or provincial health unit websites.
+Average non-urgent wait is so LONG(quebec.ca).
+Ontario’s public health sites provide similar ER occupancy information, so always check local hospital or provincial health unit websites before heading out for non-critical issues.
+Understanding emergency healthcare in Quebec is vital for all families.

 • RAMQ: Apply ASAP after arrival—aim for coverage by month three.